jaeyunsung/RA_Autoantibodies_2023/README.md

 >Figure1_PCA.R

 This script takes the quantile normalized data and first runs an ANOVA test to find features that are statistically significant.
-If the P-value is less than 0.05 then the feature is considered significant.
+If the *P*-value is less than 0.05 then the feature is considered significant.
 There are 26 significant features that are then plotted in the principal components analysis (PCA) plot.